chrsmj/pngnx23299/README.md

 ---

-## Advanced Invocations
+## Intermediate Installation Methods

-Different tags in this role allow finer-grained control of the operations.
+Different variables and tags in this role allow finer-grained control of the operations.

-### Variable: freepbx_upstream=edge (or freepbx_upstream=git)
+### Variable: freepbx_upstream

-Installs system but changes upstream source.
+Installs system but changes upstream source, to either 'edge' or 'git'.

-So uses either BETA EDGE tarball:
+To use the BETA EDGE tarball:

 `$ ansible-playbook --become-method=su -k -K -i TARGET, -e freepbx_upstream=edge playbook.yml`

-Or, ZIP files pulled from new FreePBX GIT repo on GitHub (this is the default if not specified):
+Or, to use ZIP files pulled from new FreePBX GIT repo on GitHub (this is the default if not specified):

 `$ ansible-playbook --become-method=su -k -K -i TARGET, -e freepbx_upstream=git playbook.yml`

 *Currently (28 November 2023) both the edge tarball and the new github zips are installing properly, but some modules are buggy.*

+### Skip Tags: extra,plus

+Installs but with limited FreePBX modules -- just enough to send and receive calls:

+`$ ansible-playbook --become-method=su -k -K -i TARGET, --skip-tags extra,plus playbook.yml`

+*See detailed list of modules in the default/main/freepbx_modules.yml file.*

+## Advanced Invocations

+Idempotence is not perfectly supported, but it is fairly well-respected by this role, and so with certain tags you can re-run portions of the role at different times.
+The rest of these examples assume that you have passwordless sudo working on TARGET and are connecting to TARGET using currently in-memory SSH keys.

 ### Tag: extra

-Installs only the extra FreePBX modules, beyond basic ones from the default basic installation:
+Installs the extra FreePBX modules, beyond basic ones from the default basic installation (useful if you skipped this tag previously because you only wanted the basic FreePBX modules -- see above in the Intermediate Installation Methods section):

-`$ ansible-playbook -k -K -i TARGET, -t extra playbook.yml`
+`$ ansible-playbook -i TARGET, -t extra playbook.yml`

 *See detailed list of modules in the default/main/freepbx_modules.yml file.*